OmarAK-Git/Cafe_Finder_API/README.md

 Postman was used to test the API to avoid the creation of WTForms.
 List of requests, description, and methods are published below: https://documenter.getpostman.com/view/31189988/2sAYBYfAaP

+Notice: For public use, hide the API key in the enviroment to protect the data from being deleted by a malicious actor.